ifeanyi121/ifeanyi121/README.md

 -->
 # Hey there! 👋

-I'm [Ifeanyi](https://www.linkedin.com/in/obi2), a software engineer and data scientist.
+I'm [Ifeanyi](https://www.linkedin.com/in/obi2), a computer engineer and data scientist.

 I build things that solve real problems from edge AI systems to browser extensions.